Ismail-elkorchi/ui-kit/packages/ui-primitives/README.md

 - Arrow keys move focus within the roving set; `Home`/`End` jump to the first/last enabled item. `Enter`/`Space` activate the focused item per APG expectations.
 - Focus state is tracked by item id and updated on focus and when the items list changes (falling back to the active or first enabled item).
 - `uik-listbox` and `uik-tabs` use `uik-option` and `uik-tab` as the roving focus targets; `uik-listbox` can switch to `focus-mode="activedescendant"` for combobox-style inputs.
+- `uik-menu` uses `uik-menu-item` for roving focus and returns focus to the trigger on close.
 - Shell components must delegate roving focus to primitives such as `uik-nav-rail`/`uik-tree-view` instead of re-implementing keyboard logic.

 ## Overlay contract